 Importance of On-Page SEO

-Optimizing can only be done well when you understand why and who you’re optimizing it for?
+On page SEO optimization can only be done well when you understand why and who you’re optimizing it for?
 This checklist shared with you will make your optimizations a lot easier.